Cars · Resale guide

 |---|---|---|

-Remember, these prices can adjust based on the specific variant (Sigma, Delta, Zeta, Alpha), whether it’s a petrol or Smart Hybrid model, and if it has a manual or AMT gearbox.
+Prices will also adjust based on the specific variant (Sigma, Delta, Zeta, Alpha), engine type (petrol, Smart Hybrid), and transmission (manual, AMT).
 Use the calculator below for a personalized estimate based on your exact specs.

 Advantages — Why Buyers Pick the Maruti Suzuki Baleno in 2026